How to Get Temporary Guardianship of a Child in Kentucky

 1. Consult an Attorney

 While it’s possible to handle the process on your own, consulting an attorney who specializes in family law can be incredibly helpful.
-They can guide you through the process, ensure that all paperwork is correctly filed, and represent you in court if necessary.
+They will be able to accompany you through the proceedings and make sure that all the documentation is properly filed and defend you in court.

 2. Keep Detailed Records